General Dynamics /

 : in front of the left wheel bay, a missing vent/exhaust was made from card.

-Here, some of the various smaller (opened) panels can be seen, with a grey primer coat applied with the airbrush.
+Here, some of the various smaller (open) panels can be seen, with a grey primer coat applied with the airbrush.

 Small strips of plastic on the pylons and the underwing fuel tanks were also added.
 It required extensive use of thin stretched sprue.

-The stores were all given a coat of grey primer for checking for any small gaps and flaws. (note: in the picture some of the Tamiya and Academy kit stores are also shown).
+The stores were all given a coat of grey primer to check for any small gaps and flaws. (note: in the picture some of the Tamiya and Academy kit stores are also shown).

 Note also the black pre-shading sprayed on as also seen below.
 This will highlight a bit the inscribed panel lines later on and suggest some depth.
 Note: do not over do it!